CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Limitations and Threats to Validity

-\textit{Internal:} All models are developed using \textit{keras} version \textit{2.2} with \textit{tensorflow} version \textit{1.1} backend.
+All models are developed using \textit{keras} version \textit{2.2.4} with \textit{tensorflow} version \textit{1.13.1} backend.
 Although our experiments are detailed and results have shown the effectiveness of our approach but still neural networks are in its infancy.
-Change in neural network settings or evaluating with a different project version it may possible to have different results.
+Change in neural network settings, training or evaluating with a different test set may produce different results.
+Another threat to construct validity is the suitability of the evaluation metrics.
+The Top-k \cite{white2015toward,hindle2012naturalness,nguyen2018deep} metric is commonly used for the evaluation of deep learning based source code models.
+However, the proposed approach is further evaluated with MRR \cite{nguyen2018deep,santos2018syntax} and ANOVA metrics to show its effectiveness and to alleviate this threat.